benjaminpope/keplersmear/README.md

 Using smear data, you can recover photometry of bright stars (Kp <~ 8) that were saturated or otherwise not conventionally observed by Kepler/K2.

+This is an evolving body of code with complicated dependencies.
+We are endeavouring to simplify this and produce a more straightforward standalone package.

 ## Installation

     git clone https://github.com/benjaminpope/keplersmear/